Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

-Then, the Main combinatorial Lemma of~\cite{Soshnikov_00a} implies that $\displaystyle \sum \M({\bf m}) G^{\bf m}_0(u)=0$ for any $n > 2$ and that the process $\Xi_{\Psi,0}$ (which is independent of $\Psi$) is Gaussian, as we expected from theorem \ref{thm:MNS_CLT}.
-The details are given in the proof of proposition~\ref{thm:double_limit}.
-For the modified ensembles, there is no counterpart of the Main combinatorial Lemma, it means that in general $\displaystyle \sum \M({\bf m}) G^{\bf m}_\tau(u,x) \neq 0$ for any $\tau>0$ and $n\neq 3$.
-This fact is used to prove equation (\ref{G4'}); see in particular lemma~\ref{thm:G4}.
-This shows that the combinatorial structure behind the cumulants of the sine process, which corresponds to the Strong Szeg\H{o} theorem, is very sensitive.
+Then, the main combinatorial lemma of~\cite{Soshnikov_00a} implies that $\displaystyle \sum \M({\bf m}) \G^{\bf m}_0(u)=0$ for any $n > 2$, so that the process $\Xi_{\Psi,0}$ (which is independent of $\Psi$) is Gaussian.
+The details of the computations are given in the proof of proposition~\ref{thm:double_limit}.
+For the modified ensembles, we observed that there is no counterpart of the main combinatorial lemma, i.e. for generic points $u\in\R^n_0$ and $x\in \R^n_<$, $\displaystyle \sum \M({\bf m}) \G^{\bf m}_\tau(u,x) \neq 0$ for any $\tau>0$ and $n\neq 3$.
+Then we use this fact to prove equation (\ref{G4'}); see in particular lemma~\ref{thm:G4}.
+The bottom line is that the combinatorial structure behind the cumulants of the sine process, which corresponds to the continuous counterpart of the Strong Szeg\H{o} theorem, is very sensitive.
 In general, CLTs with bounded variance are due to some special correlation structures which are rather sensitive under perturbation such as some small modification of the correlation kernel.
-In the remainder of this section, we provide a simple example which elaborates on this fact and illustrate how asymptotic normality breaks down.
-Before proceeding, we define the {\it Circular} counterparts of the modified GUEs.
-These point processes are of interest because asymptotic expansions are not required in order to apply Soshnikov's method.
+In the remainder of this section, we provide a basic example which elaborates on this fact and illustrate how asymptotic normality breaks down.
+Before proceeding, we define the {\it circular} counterparts of the modified GUEs.
+These point processes are of interest because asymptotic expansions are not required in order to apply Soshnikov's method and they retain the same features as the modified GUEs.
 In the sequel, we let $\T=[-\frac{1}{2},\frac{1}{2}]$ with the boundary points identified.

 \begin{definition} A {\bf modified CUE} is a determinantal process on $\T$ $($wrt$.$ the Lebesgue measure$)$ whose correlation kernel $K^N_p$ is of the form